 When the business has clear objectives, it is easy to link them to the various functions within the organization.

-It is the desired and planned result.
+DEFINITION: An objective is a desired and planned result.

-Goals can be in 4 levels:
+Goals can be divided into 4 levels:

 Different percentages of the staff will be involved at different levels.